arkon108/book-reviews/summaries/004-peopleware.md

 > Managers jeopardize product quality by setting unreachable deadlines.
 They don’t think about their action in such terms; they think rather that what they’re doing is throwing down an interesting challenge to their workers, something to help them strive for excellence.

-We all tie our self-esteem to the quality of our work - nobody takes pride in producting ton of mediocre stuff.
+We all tie our self-esteem to the quality of our work - nobody takes pride in producing ton of mediocre stuff.
 Anything that might jeopardize the quality of the project will cause the team working on it to flare up.

 > Workers kept under extreme time pressure will begin to sacrifice quality.
 They will push problems under the rug to be dealt with later or foisted off onto the product’s end user.
 They will deliver products that are unstable and not really complete.
 They will hate what they’re doing, but what other choice do they have?